Code of Conduct

 LEGAL CONFORMITY

-• The collection of seeds from the wild must comply with local, national and international legislation.
+- The collection of seeds from the wild must comply with local, national and international legislation.
+Permission from the landowner or other lessee should normally be sought prior to collection.

-• Collection from the wild should be avoided for endangered species or populations where the collection will significantly deplete the population in an area, unless permission for collection is obtained and the collection is performed with scientific guidance and supervision.
+- Collection from the wild should be avoided for endangered species or populations where the collection will significantly deplete the population in an area unless permission for collection is obtained and the collection is performed with scientific guidance and supervision.

 SUSTAINABLE COLLECTION